 I learned to make my first pair of cowboy boots from third generation master boot maker, Carl Chappel.
 When I walked into his shop – literally off a board walk in the tiny Texan town of Saint Jo – I thought I had just walked on to the set of a movie.
 It felt like the perfect place to craft the next act of my creative and professional life.

 I spent an idyllic winter learning the trade, and getting comfortable with the idea of leaving the white collar working world, to make boots on my own.
-A month after I left Wyoming, I returned to Washington, DC and was up and running in my own studio.
+A month after I left Wyoming, I was up and running in my own studio.

 You could say that my path to boot making began long before this however.
-In addition to the wonderful world of 4-H, my family showed Arabians on the professional circuit while I was growing up in Washington state.
+In addition to the wonderful world of 4-H, my family showed Arabians on the professional circuit while I was growing up in the West.

 In the long interim between then and now, I spent twenty + years in the arts working for the likes of Dale Chihuly and the Clyfford Still Museum project.
 Throughout this period I also received an MFA from the Rhode Island School of Design.
 I built custom furniture for clients and exhibitions – a practice I referred to as an overgrown hobby.
 I sold my entire woodworking shop to fund the acquisition of all the boot making tools I needed.
 It was entirely unexpected, to discover the world of custom cowboy boot making, but in doing so I was finally able meld my early, professional and creative life into one.

 Each pair of boots is tailor-made to fit your feet.
 I start by taking over a dozen measurements in order to shape the boot lasts.

 I produce a series of drawings and leather samples based on your interests, and we work together to refine the design.
 I sew a full scale boot top for final review so you know just what they will look like when completed.